 In fact, you won’t find anything cheaper from a cost perspective.
 An IRA offers you more investment options than a typical 401k plan.
 This gives you more control and flexibility when looking for specific investment vehicles while keeping costs low.

 The best way to do an IRA rollover is with a direct rollover or trustee-to-trustee transfer.
 There is no tax withholding, no taxes and no penalties.
 Just make sure you have an existing IRA before hand.
-If you don’t, open an IRA with a good broker that will help you make the direct rollover as smooth as possible.
+If you don’t, open a no fee IRA with a broker that will help make a direct rollover as smooth as possible.
+Two of the best are:

 401K To Roth IRA Conversion